varunchandra10/Datamining_theory_algo_implementation/Association_rule_mining/Apriori_Algo/README.md

 # Apriori Algorithm

 ## What is the Apriori Algorithm?
+Introducted by R.Agarwal and R.Srikant in 1994 in 1994 for mining frequent itemstes.

 The Apriori Algorithm is a classic algorithm in data mining used to:
 - Discover frequent itemsets in a transaction dataset.
 - Use a "Bottom-up" (breadth-first) approach with candidate generation.